intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 # Policy Definition

-Policies governing the RFC Series as a whole are defined in the open through proposals that are generated and discussed within the RFC Series Working Group (RSWG), that pass a last call for comments in the working group and broader community, and that are then approved by the RFC Series Approval Board (RSAB).
+Policies governing the RFC Series as a whole are defined via open and public discussion through proposals that are adopted by and discussed within the RFC Series Working Group (RSWG), that pass a last call for comments in the working group and broader community, and that are then approved by the RFC Series Approval Board (RSAB).